Vinay125219/mlops-housing-pipeline/docs/PRODUCTION_DEPLOYMENT_FIX.md

 - Verify model files are loaded correctly
 - Check input data format
 - Ensure all required features are provided

+### Issue 5: Docker Image Not Found
+**Symptoms**: `docker pull` fails with "not found" error **Solutions**:
+- Check if CI/CD pipeline completed successfully
+- Verify Docker Hub credentials in GitHub secrets
+- Build image locally: `docker build -t mlops-app:latest .`
+- Push to Docker Hub manually if needed

+### Issue 6: CI/CD Pipeline Fails on API Testing
+**Symptoms**: Pipeline fails with connection refused errors **Solutions**:
+- The new `scripts/test_api_ci.py` should fix this
+- Check if the API server starts correctly in the CI environment
+- Verify all dependencies are installed

 ## Production Best Practices